ncsa/Delta_doc/docs/source/file_mgmt/index.rst

    drwxrws---+ 2 buser delta_abcd 6 Feb 21 11:54 buser
    ...

-To avoid issues when file systems become unstable or non-responsive, we recommend not putting symbolic links from ``$HOME`` to the project and scratch spaces.
+To avoid issues when file systems become unstable or non-responsive, do not put symbolic links from ``$HOME`` to the projects and scratch spaces.

-/tmp on compute nodes (job duration)
+/tmp on Compute Nodes (Job Duration)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The high performance ssd storage (740GB cpu, 1.5TB gpu) is available in /tmp (*unique to each node and job–not a shared filesystem*) and may contain less than the expected free space if the node(s) are running multiple jobs.
+The high performance ssd storage (740GB CPU, 1.5TB GPU) is available in /tmp (*unique to each node and job – not a shared filesystem*) and may contain less than the expected free space if the node(s) are running multiple jobs.
 Codes that need to perform i/o to many small files should target /tmp on each node of the job and save results to other filesystems before the job ends.

 Transferring Data
 --------------------
-To transfer files to and from the Delta system :

 .. note::

-   | **GUI apps need to support Duo multi-factor authentication (MFA)**
+   | **GUI applications need to support Duo multi-factor authentication (MFA)**

-   Many GUI applications that support ssh/scp/sftp will work with Duo.
+   | Many GUI apps that support ssh/scp/sftp will work with Duo MFA.
    A good first step is to use the interactive (not stored/saved) password option with those apps.
-   The interactive login should present you with the first password prompt (your kerberos password) followed by the second password prompt for Duo (push to device or passcode from Duo app).
+   The interactive login should present you with the first password prompt (your kerberos password) followed by the second password prompt for Duo (push to device or passcode from the Duo app).

+To transfer files to and from the Delta system:

 -  scp - Use for small to modest transfers to avoid impacting the usability of the Delta login node (*login.delta.ncsa.illinois.edu*).